Wobblyyyy/Pathfinder2/docs/04_advanced_spline_trajectory.md

 implementation 'org.apache.commons:commons-math3:3.6.1'
 ```

+From an outside perspective, there aren't any major differences between the
+types of spline interpolation.

 ### Rules for making splines
 There are a couple guidelines to keep in mind while creating splines.
-- Make sure there are no duplicate X/Y values.
+- Make sure there are no duplicate X values.
 If there are any duplicate
-  X or Y values, the spline's interpolation... won't work.
+  X values, the spline's interpolation... won't work. _Previous versions of
+  Pathfinder required unique X and Y pairs, but that's since been updated: the
+  only requirement now is that there are unique X values._
 - Ensure X values are monotonic.
 It doesn't matter if they're increasing or
   decreasing, they just all need to be moving in the same direction.
 - Y values should be monotonic... sometimes.
 If you attempt to create a spline